zxcvbn-ts/zxcvbn/docs/guide/migration/README.md

 There is a new option for levenshtein calculation which can be activated to be stricter with the dictionary matcher.

-- If you are using async matcher you need to move from `zxcvbn` to `zxcvnAsync`.
+- If you are using async matcher you need to move from `zxcvbn` to `zxcvbnAsync`.
 - `ZxcvbnOptions` export renamed to `zxcvbnOptions`
 - `@zxcvbn-ts/matcher-pwned` needs `zxcvbnOptions` as the second parameter